josephhilby/HackPlusPlus/docs/09_instruction_set.md

 0b 0vvv vvvv vvvv vvvv
    ^     address
 ```
-Where zero is the opcode denoting the `a_instruction`, and the remaining 15 locations are some value denoting an
+Where zero is the opcode denoting the `a_instruction`, and the remaining 15 locations are a binary value denoting an
 integer is one of 32768 (i.e., 2^15) integers between 0 and 32767.